emilysmiddleton/advent-of-code-2019/src/day22/day22.md

 ### Reversing the shuffle

-After simplifying our 100 shuffles to a single formula, then repeating 101,741,582,076,661 times, now have a simple, efficient formula that will tell us where a particular card will end up after a large number of repeats of our 100 shuffles.
+After simplifying our 100 shuffles to a single formula, then repeating a large number of times, we now have a simple, efficient formula that will tell us where a particular card will end up.

-The second problem is that part 2 doesn't ask us where a particular card ends up; it asks us what card ends up in position 2020.
+The second problem is that part 2 doesn't ask us where a particular card ends up; it asks us what card finishes in position 2020.

-Going back to part 1 (because the numbers are easier), if instead we'd been asked for the card ad position 3293, we'd be looking for `x` where
+Going back to part 1 (because the numbers are easier), if instead we'd been asked for the card at position 3293, we'd be looking for `x` where

 `3103x + 2718 mod 100007 = 3293`

-We know that `x=2019`, but how do we calculate that?
+We already know that `x=2019`, but if we didn't, how could we calculate that?

 #### Modular inverses

-How do you reverse `3x mod 13`?
+How do you reverse `3 * x mod 13`?
+In this case by multiplying by 9, the _modular inverse_.

-The modular inverse of `3 mod 13` is `9`.

 e.g.
 ```